henry334/CSFML_WorkShop/README.md

 ### Part 4.2: Creating Game Text

-1. Open the `create_game_text.c` file.
+1. Open the `game_text.c` file.

-2. In `create_game_text.c`, you'll find a declaration for the `create_game_text` function with an empty body and an allocated array of text pointers using `malloc`.
+2. In `game_text.c`, you'll find a declaration for the `game_text` function with an empty body and an allocated array of text pointers using `malloc`.
 Your task is to fill in the function body to initialize the array with text objects.

 3. Initialize an array of pointers to `text` using `malloc`.
 Determine the length of the array (`len`) based on the number of text objects you want to create.